GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipluate.md

         - `w` file If substitution was made, write out the result to the given file
         - `d` when specified without `REPLACEMENT`, deletes the found `REGEXP`

+* Some find and replace examples

+find and replace all `chr` to `chromosome` in the example.bed file and append the the edit to a new file names example_chromosome.bed

 - - -
 <p style="text-align:left;">